RamezIssac/django-erp-framework/docs/source/usage/tutorial_2.rst

     for each client, the total bought of each product

-In our ra_demo app, let's create a `reports.py` file *it can be any name, this is just a convention*
+In our sales app, let's create a `reports.py` file *it can be any name, this is just a convention*

 .. code-block:: python